Authors should create a user profile and upload papers electronically at mc.manuscriptcentral.com/joji.

 - Article text should be formatted in 12 point Times New Roman, double-spaced, ragged margins (that is, left justification, not full), one-inch margins all around.
-The article title and author’s name should appear at the top of the article in bold, followed by an abstract of 150 words or less.
+The article title should appear at the top of the article in bold, followed by an abstract of 200 words or less.
+The author's name should NOT appear on the manuscript.

 - The article will be copy edited to conform to Chicago Manual of Style guidelines in matters of form and usage, and Merriam and Webster’s Tenth Collegiate Dictionary in matters of spelling.

 - Citations must be in the form of endnotes, formatted in Chicago/Turabian style.
 (No in-text citations, with the exception of book reviews.)
 In citations, all non-English source titles must be rendered in the original language.
 That is, Latin-alphabet sources must be in the original French or German, for example, following capitalization rules for that language.
-Non-Latin-alphabet source titles must be transliterated from the Russian or Hebrew, say, following the Library of Congress system.
+Non-Latin-alphabet source titles must be transliterated from the Russian, Arabic, Yiddish, Chinese or Hebrew, for example, following the Library of Congress system.
 Translations of such titles into English is unnecessary.